Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Cons:

-• No free tier — trial period only
+• No free tier — just a trial period

 • Smaller community compared to Adobe or Figma